Irregular triads in 3-uniform hypergraphs: Statements of results

 \begin{theorem} Suppose $\calH$ is a hereditary $3$-graph property.
-Then $\calH$ is close to some $\calH'$ with $\WVC(\calH')<\infty$ if and only if there is $k$ such that $\Ubar(k)\notin \trip(\calH)$. \end{theorem}
+Then $\calH$ is close to some $\calH'$ with $\SVC(\calH')<\infty$ if and only if there is $k$ such that $\Ubar(k)\notin \trip(\calH)$. \end{theorem}

-This gives us another way to identify the $\sim$-classes which are $\vdisc_3$-homogeneous.
+This provides us with another way of identifying the $\sim$-classes which are $\vdisc_3$-homogeneous.

-\begin{theorem} The following are equivalent. \begin{enumerate}[label=\normalfont(\arabic*)] \item $\calH$ is $\vdisc_3$-homogeneous. \item $\trip(\calH)$ omits $\Ubar(k)$ for some $k$. \item There is a property $\calH'$ with $\WVC(\calH')<\infty$ such that $\calH\sim \calH'$. \end{enumerate} \end{theorem}
+\begin{theorem} The following are equivalent. \begin{enumerate}[label=\normalfont(\arabic*)] \item $\calH$ is $\vdisc_3$-homogeneous. \item $\trip(\calH)$ omits $\Ubar(k)$ for some $k$. \item There is a property $\calH'$ with $\SVC(\calH')<\infty$ such that $\calH\sim \calH'$. \end{enumerate} \end{theorem}

 An interesting open question is to determine the optimal bounds corresponding to regularity lemmas for $\vdisc_3$-homogeneous properties.
-Specifically, Fox et al. \cite{Fox.2017bfo} obtained polynomial bounds under the assumption of bounded VC-dimension.
-Can one still obtain such bounds if one only assumes bounded WVC-dimension?
+Specifically, Fox et al. \cite{Fox.2017bfo} obtained polynomial bounds under the assumption of bounded $\VC$-dimension.
+Can one still obtain such bounds if one only assumes bounded $\SVC$-dimension?

+In \cite{Chernikov.2020}, Chernikov and Towsner produced results similar to Theorem \ref{thm:vdischom} via a different proof which uses infinitary techniques, as well as related results for $k$-uniform hypergraphs satisfying various generalizations of the notion of having bounded slicewise $\VC$-dimension.

 We now turn to Problem \ref{prob:triads}, which asks about irregular triples/triads.
 We begin with Problem \ref{prob:triads} (1) concerning zero $\vdisc_3$-error.
 Previous work has shown that this problem is related to stability in $3$-graphs, as defined below.